 Found in Iwamoto\map2\room_03\pic10.bin Technically this isn't unused, but it could just be leftover duplicate data since there's no fitting place for it in Clairvoya's room.
-It is also seen in rooms such as the Parlor.
+It is alsod in rooms such as the Parlor.

 Found in Iwamoto\map2\room_17\pic10.bin Same as Clairvoya's room.
-Must have either been planned or it's a simple leftover for a different room.
+Must have either been planned, or a simple leftover from a different room.

 Found in Iwamoto\map2\room_65\break.bin This isn't unused, but it's most likely just a leftover import.

 A primitive icicle that's loaded with the Cold Storage room.
 While icicles are present in the room, those icicles use the model Map\map2\j3d_effect\k09-tsurara_s, leaving this version both unused, and unseen.
 It's purpose is currently unknown.